tyrionros/access-management-system/ams_build.md

     *   For each box in your diagram, write a short paragraph explaining its function.
     *   **Example for Dataverse:** "Dataverse serves as the primary data repository for the Access Management System.
 It stores all custom tables related to access requests, approvals, and user permissions.
 It also hosts the business logic, such as business rules and workflows."
     *   **Example for Model-Driven App:** "The Model-Driven App provides the user interface for all access management tasks.
 It is built on top of the Dataverse tables and allows users to interact with the data through forms, views, and dashboards."
+    *   **Example for Copilot Agent Layer:** "The Copilot Agent Layer is an intelligent intermediary that assists users.
+It consists of a central orchestrator and specialized agents for different user personas (Requestor, Approver, Admin).
+This layer is documented in the architecture diagram and is implemented using a combination of Python for the core logic and Microsoft Copilot Studio for the user-facing interaction."

 ### 3. Detail the Dataverse Data Model